Spring Break Camp

 Our Spring Break Camp is effective because of its low ratio!

 - Ice Skating

 2023 Spring Break Camp

 Time: 9:00 AM – 3:00 PM

-Before & After Care is not offered for our spring break camp.
-Furthermore, there are no aides available from Peak Potential Therapy for this camp, but the family can provide an aide for their child with moderate to severe needs in order to attend.
+Before & After Care is offered for our spring break camp.
+However, there are no aides available from Peak Potential Therapy for this camp, but the family can provide an aide for their child with moderate to severe needs in order to attend.

 Additional Camp Services Available

 Progress Report available upon request

 Bound Social Skills Story Book

 Space will be limited to only 5 children per week, with a ratio of 2.5 kids to 1 staff member.